CodeReviewDAO/dxd_codereview/Reviews/532 - Verified Impact NFT Contract, first implementation for Ukraine/3 - First website operational/README.md

 - yarn build
 - Casper's Signer button

-He should also improve the code's documentation and add more tests to have a better code coverage.
+He should also improve the code's documentation and add more tests to have better code coverage.

 # Final Conclusion